choffmeister/choffmeister.github.io/src/posts/2015/07/22/akka-stream-bidiflows.md

 * sending nick-, user- and realname to the server and
 * responding with a pong for every ping coming from the server.

-The basic IRC client with (de)serialization, logging and no sending but just listening to the server looks so:
+The basic IRC client with (de)serialization, logging and no sending but just listening to the server looks like this:

 ```scala
 /**